 Each mile driven using compressed natural gas reduces vehicle greenhouse gas emissions by 30 percent compared to gasoline cars and 25 percent compared to diesel trucks.

 PG&E compressed natural gas account holders will automatically receive the Clean Fuel Rebate as an annual credit on their bill.
 There is no need to apply.

 The Clean Fuel Rebate amount varies for each customer and is based on that customer's consumption of compressed natural gas from one of PG&E's fueling stations during the Rebate Period, which is the time period associated with the rebate.

-The first rebate will be issued in 2017 and is expected to be an annual rebate.
+The first rebate was issued in 2017 and is expected to be an annual rebate.
 The rebate is expected to continue through 2020 but may be modified or discontinued at any time without notice.

 The Low Carbon Fuel Standard (LCFS) is a State of California program administered by the California Air Resources Board.
 The Low Carbon Fuel Standard Program is designed to reduce the carbon intensity of transportation fuels by 10 percent below 2010 levels by 2020 by encouraging adoption of cleaner fuels.

 The LCFS requires a 10% reduction in the carbon intensity of on-road transportation fuels by 2020.
 The LCFS compliance targets become more stringent over time, requiring fuels to become increasingly cleaner to meet the 2020 goal.
 Producers of fuels whose carbon intensities exceed the targets (e.g. electricity and compressed natural gas) generate credits.
 Producers with deficits can meet their LCFS compliance obligations by reducing the carbon intensity of their fuels and by purchasing credits.